asvath/avod/README.md

 ## Getting Started

-**Before proceeding, please ensure that you have read the list of files that were changed and make the same changes to your AVOD repo before proceeding to evaluate AVOD on CADCD or your own dataset.**
+**Before proceeding, please ensure that you have read through the list of files that were changed.
+Replace the files in your AVOD repo which you acquired from [1] using the modified files from this repo.
+Ensure that this is done before proceeding to evaluate AVOD on CADCD.
+Note that we have provided some descriptions of the changes made to aid anyone who wants to try modifying AVOD for their own dataset**

 ### List of files that were modified/added from/to the original AVOD repo [1]: